jcw515awsm/Projects/README.md

-# TutorialProjects
+# What's This?
-Hi Everyone!!!

-This is the folder where I store all of my projects which I use to develop my programming skills
+This is the folder where I store most of my projects which I use to develop my programming skills

 Currently I am practicing with Java and I am trying to expand my skills with OOP in Java